 The Four Key Components in FinOps

 FinOps is the practice of managing cloud costs in a variable spend model.
-Or simply put, FinOps is about managing this equation:
+Or maybe easier to understand, FinOps is about managing this equation:

 Cloud Cost = Price * Quantity